 With just a click on the “activate” button, the Cloudflare content delivery network (CDN) will cache your website content and will distribute it over multiple data centers around the world.

 Next, you navigate to the settings tab and set the Cloudflare settings to aggressive caching, minification of static resources, and activate Railgun to accelerate the connection between Cloudflare and the server.
 Doing all this will give your site faster load times.

 The Cons of SiteGround

-No web hosting company is perfect, and there are a few downsides to consider before you make the decision to use SiteGround as your web host.
+No web host is perfect, and there are a few downsides to consider before you make the decision to use SiteGround as your web hosting provider.

 The first negative thing is that they have fairly low caps on the amount of data you can store on your site.

 There are undoubtedly good reasons for these limitations.
-The more data customers store on their shared hosting servers, the more likely it is that they’ll experience slow load times and server response times.
+The more data customers store on their shared hosting servers, the more likely it is that they’ll experience slow load times.

-The only solution to this particular issue is to make your best guess about how much storage you will need to keep your site going and then see if one of the plans can accommodate your storage needs.
+The only solution to this particular issue is to make your best guess about how much storage you will need to keep your site going and then take a look and see if one of the plans can accommodate your storage needs.

 They have something they call a monthly allowance of “CPU seconds per account”.
 Basically this limits how much resources your site is allowed to use per month.
 The potential problem here is if you go over this limit regularly, then they may put your site on hold until the next month when your monthly allowance resets.